 4-06.
 Storms and Floods.
-Flood producing storms may occur over the Coosa Basin at anytime but are more frequent during the winter and spring.
+Flood producing storms may occur over the Coosa Basin at any time but are more frequent during the winter and spring.
 Major storms in the winter are usually of the frontal type, which persist for several days and cover large areas.
 Summer storms are usually tropical in origin and are normally short and intense, and usually cover small areas.
-Gage records at U.S. Geological Survey (USGS) gage 02400500 at Gadsden, Alabama, 26 miles upstream of the dam, are available from October 1926 to the present.
-Discharge records from January 1967 to the present at H. Neely Henry Dam are available from the APC.
-Both datasets through December 2012 are shown on Plate 4-2.
-Inflow and discharge records from January 1967 to December 2012 are shown on Plates 4-3 to 4-9.
+Records at USGS gage 02400500 at Gadsden, Alabama, 26 miles upstream of the dam, are available from October 1926 to the present.
+Inflow, outflow, and pool records from January 1967 to December 2020 are shown on Plates 4-2 to 4-13.

-The largest storms recorded at Gadsden, Alabama, prior to dam construction were the floods of 1886 (115,000 cfs), April 1936 (76,900 cfs), February 1961 (74,100 cfs) and January 1933 (72,500).
-The largest post-construction discharges recorded at H. Neely Henry, 27 miles downstream of the Gadsden gage, were the floods of November 2004 (89,130 cfs), April 1979 (88,620 cfs) and April 1977 (84,350 cfs).
+The largest storms recorded at Gadsden, Alabama prior to dam construction were the floods of 1886 (115,000 cfs), April 1936 (76,900 cfs), February 1961 (74,100 cfs), and January 1933 (72,500).
+The largest post-construction discharges recorded at H. Neely Henry, 27 miles downstream of the Gadsden gage, were the floods of November 2004 (89,130 cfs), April 1979 (88,620 cfs), and April 1977 (84,350 cfs).

-- 4-07.
+4-07.
 Runoff Characteristics.
 In the ACT Basin, rainfall occurs throughout the year but is less abundant from August through November.
 Only a portion of rainfall actually runs into local streams to form the major rivers.
-Factors that determine the percent of rainfall that runs into the streams include the intensity of the rain, antecedent conditions, ground cover and time of year (plants growing or dormant).
+Factors that determine the percent of rainfall that runs into the streams include the intensity of the rain, antecedent conditions, ground cover, and time of year (plants growing or dormant).
 Intense storms will have high runoff potential regardless of other conditions while a slow rain can produce little measurable runoff.
-Rating curves for the Coosa River at Gadsden, Alabama and Rome, Georgia are shown on Plates 4-10 and 4-11.
-Rating curves for the Etowah River at Allatoona Dam, at GA 1 Loop near Rome, Georgia, and at Kingston, Georgia, are shown on Plates 4-12 thru 4-14 respectively.
-A rating curve for the Oostanaula River at Resaca, Georgia is shown on Plate 4-15.
-Plate 4-16 shows the relation of stage on the Oostanaula River at the 5th Avenue bridge in Rome, Georgia to the flow at the confluence of the Oostanaula and Etowah Rivers. - 4-08.
-Water Quality.
-Alabama Department of Environmental Management (ADEM) has designated various portions of the H. Neely Henry Lake with 'use classifications' of public water supply, swimming, and fish and wildlife.
-The Coosa River below H. Neely Henry Dam has designated 'use classifications' as swimming and fish and wildlife, in accordance with Alabama Water Quality Control laws.
-The state of Alabama has promulgated water quality criteria related to the use classifications.
+Rating curves for the Coosa River at Gadsden, Alabama and Rome, Georgia are shown on Plates 4-14 and 4-15.
+Rating curves for the Etowah River at Allatoona Dam, at GA 1 Loop near Rome, Georgia, and at Kingston, Georgia, are shown on Plates 4-16 through 4-18.
+A rating curve for the Oostanaula

+River at Resaca, Georgia is shown on Plate 4-19.
+Plate 4-20 shows the relation of stage on the Oostanaula River at the 5th Avenue bridge in Rome, Georgia to the flow at the confluence of the Oostanaula and Etowah Rivers.